Let me start by asking you a question: why do you need tips for great family photos at your wedding?

 Perhaps it is because those photos become more important over time.
 As your family grows and shrinks, as people move and pass away, and those relationships change.
 As we come out of a pandemic, and look back at the things we cherish the most.

-My family is BIG – I’m the youngest of 5 kids, my immediate family is like 30 people, and once you get my cousins in the mix, we can hit 100 pretty quickly.
-Which is to say that I truly value the photos of all of us together – at weddings or reunions – those are precious to me.
-But it is also to say that I have many MANY vivid memories of sitting around having those photos taken.
+A little background – my family is BIG!
+I’m the youngest of 5 kids, my and immediate family is like 30 people, and once you get my cousins in the mix, we can hit 100 pretty quickly.

 I take immense effort at each wedding I photograph to make sure that the family groupings are beautiful, happy, and efficient.

 So I have some tips for great family photos at your wedding: